d4g0/tiny-bookings/docs/README.md

 [important]
-set a maximun free calendar days and use in availability and room_locks search to avoid potential errors when admins update the hotel calendar length
+set a maximun free calendar days and use in availability and availability search to avoid potential errors when admins update the hotel calendar length

+[done]
-set a hotel id filter in room_locks availability
+set a hotel id filter in room_locks search

-set hotel id filter to getBookings
+set hotel id filter to getBookings getRooms

 [done]